Search Knowledge Base by Keyword

 Depreciation

-This one bites people all the time, and bites hard!
-Same situation above. $100,000 in net business profits but you also financed a brand new Ford F150 pickup truck for $60,000, and used 100% bonus depreciation to deduct it (for the 2021 tax year).
-Therefore, you have $105,000 in the business checking account and $40,000 in net ordinary business income after expenses and deductions you had $100,000 but deducted a $60,000 truck).
+Depreciation bites people all the time, and bites hard!
+Same situation as above. $100,000 in net business income (profit) but you also financed a brand-new Ford F150 pickup truck for $60,000, and used 60% bonus depreciation to deduct it (for the 2024 tax year).
+Therefore, you have $105,000 in the business checking account and $64,000 in net ordinary business income after expenses and deductions (you had $100,000 in initial profit but deducted $36,000 in truck depreciation).

-Your shareholder basis is $5,000 (original injection of cash) plus $40,000 in income, or $45,000.
-If you take out $100,000 as a shareholder distribution, you have $55,000 of the $100,000 exceeding your shareholder basis and that portion will be taxed as a capital gain on your individual tax return.
+Your shareholder basis is $5,000 (original injection of cash) plus $64,000 in net business income, or $69,000.
+If you take out $100,000 as a shareholder distribution, you have $31,000 of the $100,000 exceeding your shareholder basis and that portion will be taxed as a capital gain on your individual tax return.
 Yuck!

 How do you fix this?
 Easy.
-You can either not take the cash out in the form of a shareholder distribution or don’t use bonus depreciation on the new truck and pay more immediate income taxes.
+You can either not take the cash out in the form of a shareholder distribution, or don’t use bonus depreciation on the new truck and pay more immediate income taxes.
 Wow.
 Not desirable at all!

 You could use another depreciation method that spreads the deduction across several tax years.
 Sure, you will pay more income taxes in the year of purchase, but you won’t have the capital gain on the excess distributions.
-And, you have a nice depreciation deduction in the future to offset hopefully increasing incomes (and associated tax rates).
+Moreover, you have a nice depreciation deduction in the future to offset hopefully increasing incomes (and associated tax rates).

 Loans